iamalexchip/zimcell/README.md

 ```

-Number is formated into a 9 digit number by removing +263, 263 and 0 from the first characters of the string.
+The number is altered into a 9 digit number by removing +263, 263 and 0 from the first characters of the string.
+Spaces between numbers in the string are also removed.

 this means the following numbers are formated as 772123456 :
 * 0772 123 456